conormuldoon/unison/README.md

 ```
 docker-compose up
 ```
 Once running, open `http://localhost:4545` to access the front-end.
-The default user user name and password in the Docker configuration are `unisonuser` and `unisonpassword`.
+The default user name and password in the Docker configuration are `unisonuser` and `unisonpassword`.

 ## Testing